 Six Projects Receive Funding

 Under the program’s umbrella, Erin Solovey, assistant professor of computer science at WPI, and Holly Yanco, UMass Lowell computer science professor and director of the New England Robotics Validation and Experimentation (NERVE) Center, are receiving $20,000 for their project, “Towards Biometric Input for Multi-Agent Adaptive Human-Robot Collaboration.”
-The project, which will use data analysis and machine learning, is focused on developing robot behaviors that change to best suit the individual humans they are working with, while also developing team awareness tools that enable humans to adjust their own behavior as needed to better work
+The project, which will use data analysis and machine learning, is focused on developing robot behaviors that change to best suit the individual humans they are working with, while also developing team awareness tools that enable humans to adjust their own behavior as needed to better work with various robots.

 Dongming Xie, associate professor of chemical engineering at UMass Lowell, and Eric Young, assistant professor of chemical engineering at WPI, are receiving $20,000 to develop a continuous biomanufacturing platform for producing high-value lipids or lipid-related products that can be used in fields such as nutrition and health, cosmetics, and pharmaceuticals.
 The team, working on the project “Continuous Biomanufacturing: Increased Biosynthesis from Engineered Cells,” will leverage UMass Lowell’s strength in biomanufacturing and WPI’s strength in synthetic biology to create a manufacturing platform that applies advanced genetic engineering tools, like CRISPR-Cas9, to engineer nonconventional yeast organisms to overproduce lipids, wax esters, and terpenoids.